-Eliminating excess udder hair significantly reduces the amount of mud and manure accumulating on the udder.
-This dirt can be a significant cause of environmental mastitis and milk contamination.
+Excess hair growth on udders can be a serious source of contamination of milk, and also a factor causing mastitis infections.
+Eliminating excess udder hair reduces significantly the amount of mud and manure accumulating on the udder.
+This dirt can be a significant cause of environmental mastitis.
 Udder Singe uses a low-temperature butane flame to burn hair away in 1-2 seconds, without causing any pain or damage to udder or teats tissue.
 Singing of udder hair is common practice in the northern hemisphere.
-The Shoof Udder Singe is supplied complete with a 630ml canister of mixed gas.
+The Shoof Udder Singe is supplied complete with a 600ml canister of butane gas.
 The wand is 75cm long with a plastic grip.
-The flame is controlled with an adjustable valve, to produce a 'lazy yellow flame' which will not burn the udder (This flame can be tested by running your hand through it).
-Extra gas is available from Shoof.
-Regular 'camping' type gas may cause malfunction of the wand.
-One can of gas should singe 300-400 cows.
+The flame is controlled with an adjustable valve, to produce a ‘lazy yellow flame’ which will not burn the udder (This flame can be tested by running your hand through it).
+One can of gas should singe 300-400 udders.